-At 42, Darío Barrio had become a renowned chef with his own restaurant, the Dassa Bassa .
-It had a high reputation in the world of the kitchen being one of the greatest Spanish chefs.
-Yesterday I left us while I practiced jump b.a.s.e. in Jaén.
+At 42 years old, Darío Barrio had become a renowned chef with his own restaurant, Dassa Bassa.
+He held a stellar reputation in the culinary world as one of Spain's greatest chefs.
+Yesterday, he passed away while practising BASE jumping in Jaén.

-All his acquaintances agree that he had a strong personality and always had a smile on his face.
-He dedicated his whole life to do what he liked the most: live to the limit .
+All who knew him agree he had a strong personality and always wore a smile.
+He dedicated his life to doing what he loved most: living on the edge

 Darío Barrio practicing BASE Jumping